-The Title IX Coordinator (or designee) will select an appropriate Decision-maker(s) from the Pool depending on whether the Respondent is an employee or a student.
-Allegations involving student-employees will be directed to the appropriate Decision-maker(s) depending on the context of the alleged misconduct.
+The Title IX Coordinator (or designee) will select appropriate Decision-maker(s) from the Pool and provide a copy of the investigation report and the file of directly related evidence.

-19) Hearing Decision-maker Structure
+19) Hearing Decision-maker Composition

-The University will designate a single Decision-maker or a three-member panel from the Pool, at the discretion of the Title IX Coordinator (or designee).
-The single Decision-maker will also Chair the hearing.
+The University will designate a three-member panel from the Pool, at the discretion of the Title IX Coordinator (or designee).
 With a panel, one of the three members will be appointed as Chair by the Title IX Coordinator (or designee).

-The Decision-maker(s) will not have had any previous involvement with the investigation.
+The Decision-maker(s) will not have had any previous involvement with the complaint.
 The Title IX Coordinator (or designee) may elect to have an alternate from the Pool sit in throughout the resolution process in the event that a substitute is needed for any reason.